Sunflower Growing Tips

 Sunflowers can be grown from seed, but starting them indoors helps.
 The seeds are tiny and need a lot of light to grow properly.

 Sunflowers do not require rich soil or fertilizers.
-In fact, they will actually benefit more if you keep the soil moist with lots of organic matter and water in order to produce better blooms.
+In fact, they will benefit more if you keep the soil moist with lots of organic matter and water to produce better blooms.
+Growing sunflowers is an easy way to add color and interest to your garden all summer for very little work!

 These big, bold flowers are a popular symbol of summer, and some sunflower varieties are even perennials.